RupertAvery/DiffusionToolkit/README.md

 Usage should be pretty straightforward, but there are a lot of tips and tricks and shortcuts you can learn.
 See the documentation for [Getting Started](https://github.com/RupertAvery/DiffusionToolkit/tree/master/Diffusion.Toolkit/Tips.md)

 Thanks to Bill Meeks for putting together a demonstration video.
+This is for an older version.

 [![Organize your AI Images](https://img.youtube.com/vi/r7J3n1LjojE/hqdefault.jpg)](https://www.youtube.com/watch?v=r7J3n1LjojE&ab_channel=BillMeeks)